 At BPL, structural barriers to returning books on time included that library branches had limited hours but lacked book drops.
 The nudge4 solutions lab didn’t think they could solve those problems, but they did think they could address behavioral barriers — like people forgetting when their books are due.

-Sign up for the Reasons to be Cheerful newsletter.To understand why patrons don’t return books, the team tested three approaches across focus groups (which included patrons who had accrued late fines), surveys and interviews.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.To understand why patrons don’t return books, the team tested three approaches across focus groups (which included patrons who had accrued late fines), surveys and interviews.
 The team wanted to know the effectiveness of providing better information, like customized messages naming the title of the book due and displaying its photo.
 They also explored planning prompts to help patrons fit book returns into their schedules, highlighting the library’s opening hours alongside encouragement to make a visiting plan.
 Finally, a set of messaging emphasized the community aspect of the library — “bring books back so other families can enjoy them,” as Meyer puts it.

 The team found out that providing better information and planning prompts were most effective, with the community-rallying messages least effective — because, Meyer theorizes, people already knew that others were waiting for their books.
 “It wasn’t that patrons didn’t want to be good library stewards and return their books on time,” she notes.
 It was because they didn’t know which books to bring back, or had trouble remembering when books were due.